MaryAtef/text_detection/README.md

 # text_detection
-detect text from picture or video or live streaming used libraries are cv2 & numpy & pytesseract
+detect text from picture,video or live streaming using cv2 & numpy & pytesseract